 Alternatively, some operators advertise a quote price based on one particular airline and flight time which may not actually work for you.
 Find out where the flights will depart from and the timings.
 Sometimes the difference in price could buy your group a few more hours in your destination (or in bed) which could be worth it!

-3. Think value not just cost.
+3. Think VALUE not just cost.

 Of course, one way to keep your budget down is to cut out activities and excursions but this can be really difficult to achieve without depriving your students of their experience.
 Rather than cost alone, it is important to measure value for money when comparing quotes.

-Request a complete itinerary to gage how busy your students will be, how many new experiences they will gain and how many fun and free things you can include too, to make their money work as hard as possible.
+Request a complete itinerary to assess how busy your students will be, how many new experiences they will gain and how many fun and free things you can include too, to make their money work as hard as possible.

 4. Understand your accommodation situation